 – Every word and intention under scrutiny

-The second type of management meeting is nowhere near as exciting.
-In fact, nothing much new ever happens there and it’s deathly boring.
-It’s so tedious that its participants are as equally troubled and depressed at the prospect of attending them as those formerly mentioned.
+Many of these meetings are so tedious that its participants are as equally troubled and depressed at the prospect of attending them.

 Why are they so dull?